Employee and Labor Relations Manager

 To apply to this job, click here.

-Another Source’s client, California State University Monterey Bay (CSUMB), is recruiting an Employment and Labor Relations Manager to join their Human Resource Team.
+Another Source’s client, California State University Monterey Bay (CSUMB), is recruiting an Employee and Labor Relations Manager to join their Human Resource Team.

 Here’s a little about CSUMB and the position they are recruiting for: